 The disciples worshipped Jesus after he stilled a stormy sea (Matthew 14:33) and when he ascended into heaven (Luke 24:52).

-A man born blind, healed by Christ at the Pool of Siloam, worshipped him (John 9:38)
+A man born blind, healed by Christ at the Pool of Siloam, reverenced him (John 9:38).

-Twenty-four spiritual elders, who reside at the very throne of God, fell down to their knees when the Messiah (represented as a Lamb) came before them (Revelation 5:8, see also 7:10)
+Twenty-four spiritual elders, who reside at the very throne of God, fall down to their knees when Jesus (represented as a Lamb) comes before them (Revelation 5:8, see also 7:10).

 During his ministry, although Jesus did not invite or encourage people to worship him, He nevertheless did not rebuke them either when they did.
 Clearly, he is worthy of worship - but should it be equal to that the Father rightfully deserves?

-The Bible clearly states God the Father is greater than the Messiah (John 14:28, 1Corinthians 15:28), that Jesus received authority from him (Matthew 28:18) and could do nothing without him (John 5:19).
+The Bible clearly states God the Father is greater than Jesus (John 14:28, 1Corinthians 15:28) and that Christ received authority from him (Matthew 28:18) and could do nothing without him (John 5:19).

 The scriptures indicate we ought to have great reverence and gratitude toward Jesus Christ as our Lord and Savior.
 He is the Son of God the Father and He is God.
 Our worship, however, should be predominantly directed toward the Father.

-We are instructed to pray and offer our requests and gratefulness in the name of the Lord, but not to Christ himself, but to the Father (Colossians 3:17, John 15:16, 16:23, Ephesians 5:20, etc).
+We are instructed to pray and offer our requests and gratefulness in the name of the Lord, not to Jesus himself but to the Father (Colossians 3:17, John 15:16, 16:23, Ephesians 5:20, etc).
 Our worship should be directed primarily to God the Father but not to the exclusion of Christ.